rabbitmq/rabbitmq-website/site/networking.md

 ### <a id="dns-reverse-dns-lookups" class="anchor" href="#dns-reverse-dns-lookups">Reverse DNS Lookups</a>

-If the `reverse_dns_lookups` configuration option is set to `true`, RabbitMQ will perform reverse DNS lookups for client IP addresses and list hostnames in connection information (e.g. in the [Management UI](./management.html)).
+If the `reverse_dns_lookups` configuration option is set to `true`, RabbitMQ will complete reverse DNS lookups for client IP addresses and list hostnames in connection information (e.g. in the [Management UI](./management.html)).

 Reverse DNS lookups can potentially take a long time if node's hostname resolution is not optimally configured.
 This can increase latency when accepting client connections.

-To explicitly enable reverse DNS lookups:
+To explicitly activate or turn on reverse DNS lookups:

 <pre class="lang-ini">
 reverse_dns_lookups = true
 </pre>

-To disable reverse DNS lookups:
+To deactivate reverse DNS lookups:

 <pre class="lang-ini">
 reverse_dns_lookups = false